bridgeythegeek/ndispktscan/README.md

 In both cases, if an [encoded NetBIOS hostname](https://support.microsoft.com/en-gb/kb/194203) is found, it will be presented encoded, followed by the decoded version in brackets.

+### MAC Mode
+In versions of Windows other than 7 or 2008R2, it is probably worth trying the `--mac` option.
+This option requires the MAC address from a network card in use when the memory sample was taken.
+The plugin will then look for the MAC address followed by either the IPv4 or IPv6 EtherType and output any packets found.
+This approach was seen to be surprisingly successful, although the actual payload of the packet seemed to be missing.
+That said, a destination IP address and port could still be very informative.

 ## How do I use it?
 ### Let Volatility know you're using an additional plugin.
 Use the `--plugins` switch to specify the folder containing any additional plugins you wish Volatility to load: